-The author is incredible at portraying the survivor guilt or syndrome, and his constant questioning about why he survived and not someone else like his brother.
-The principal of his school, for me, is one of the sweetest characters that provides such a primordial guidance towards the healing process.
-One of the biggest realizations done by Edward in his own guilt and trauma is understanding that dying is not the worst of faiths but being left behind… and understanding that this accident not only affected him alone but all the siblings, lovers, and friends left behind.
+The author is incredible at portraying the survivor’s guilt or syndrome, and his constant questioning about why he survived and not someone else like his brother.
+The principal of his school, for me, is one of the sweetest characters that provide such primordial guidance towards the healing process.
+One of the biggest realizations done by Edward in his own guilt and trauma is understanding that death is not the worst of faiths but being left behind… and understanding that this accident not only affected him alone but all the siblings, lovers, and friends left behind.

 Want to try out Book of the Month and its beautiful versions?
 Click on the icon to get a free book on us!